How to migrate from Webflow to Shopify: Detail Guide By LitExtension Expert

 Our Webflow to Shopify Migration Experts will attentively consider your unique requirements, suggesting necessary measures to guarantee optimal preparation for the migration.

-Set up Webflow and Shopify Stores, deploy the necessary apps and create the appropriate environment before migration.
+LitExtension’s team of experts will set up Webflow and Shopify Stores, deploy the necessary apps, and create the right environment before migration.

-Let’s start the Webflow to Shopify migration.
-Once the process is kicked off, it will constantly run even when you turn off your browser.
+Start full data migration from Webflow to Shopify.
+Once the process is started, it will continue to run even if you close your browser.

 Migration Pricing